Here is some information design that has vital, imperative and potentially deadly outcomes if it fails.

 Next up on the reading list is Interviewing Users by Steve Portigal.
 Time for a bit of hands-on (sort of) reading.

-From what I understand Tim Brown, along with some other folk, characterised [Edit: Probably better to say popularised, rather than characterised] the term design-thinking, and it was design-thinking that resonated with the business-type folk as a way to tackle the need to innovate in order to stay profitable.
+From what I understand, Tim Brown, along with some other folk, popularised the term design-thinking, and it was design-thinking that resonated with the business-type folk as a way to tackle the need to innovate in order to stay profitable.

 There are some nice insights in the book.